 "Being the first candidate to complete this monumental task is a clear sign of the strength of our organization and message," said Nuciforo, the current Middle Berkshire register of deeds and a former state senator from Pittsfield.

-Neal, a 12-term incumbent from
+Neal, a 12-term incumbent from Springfield, followed with his own statement this week.

 He'd merely met the deadline, but did so with gusto: The Congressman turned in 7,340 signatures, more than triple the 2,000 signature minimum.